Why Invariance is Not Enough for Biomedical Domain Generalization and How to Fix It: Experiments

-\subpara{Ablating Representation Usage.} As an ablation, we train on the stable inputs alone without the original input to investigate the benefits of incorporating both stable and unstable features. \textbf{Fig~\ref{fig:dropout_sensitivity}} (Top) shows that training on stable inputs alone is not beneficial across datasets.
-In fact, it can \textit{degrade} performance when compared to "Image Only" in some datasets.
+\subpara{Training on Only Stable Representations.} We train networks on the stable inputs alone without the original input to investigate the benefits of incorporating both stable and unstable features. \textbf{Fig~\ref{fig:dropout_sensitivity}} (Top) shows that training on stable representations alone (``Reps.
+Only'') has inconsistent performance across datasets, indicating that there is a need to also utilize unstable, in-domain input features.

-\subpara{Ablating Regularization.} We now investigate the regularization effects of channel dropout applied to the combined features.
-In \textbf{Fig.~\ref{fig:dropout_sensitivity}} (top), when we concatenate the unstable and stable inputs without applying channel dropout (0\% DO), validation set performance improves on four of the six datasets, but can stagnate or decline in others.
-In contrast, applying moderate channel dropout (25--75\% DO) on the concatenated tensor generally leads to improved performance, which agrees with our theoretical analyses.

-Further, in \textbf{Fig.~\ref{fig:dropout_sensitivity}} (bottom), we assess dependence on the original image in the trained \methodname models on the validation set by dropping either the image or the representation channels during inference.
-Models trained without dropout (0\% DO) exhibit a strong dependence on the image channel, as dropping it causes large performance drops on several datasets, whereas dropping representations has a relatively smaller impact.
-With channel dropout regularization, this dependence on the original image is eliminated, indicating that the model learns to use both image and representation features more effectively.
+\looseness=-1 \subpara{Ablating Regularization via View Masking.} We now investigate the regularization effects of masking the combined features.
+As shown in \textbf{Fig.~\ref{fig:dropout_sensitivity}} (Top), concatenating unstable and stable inputs without masking (0\% Mask Rate (MR)) improves validation performance vs. image-only on four of six datasets but causes stagnation or decline in others.
+In contrast, applying moderate masking (25--75\% MR) on the combination leads to improved performance, agreeing with our theoretical analyses.
+Further, \textbf{Fig.~\ref{fig:dropout_sensitivity}} (Bottom) assesses dependence on the original image in \methodname models on validation data by masking either the image or the representation channels during inference.
+Models trained without masking (0\% MR) exhibit a strong dependence on the image channel, as masking it causes large performance drops on several datasets, whereas masking representations has a relatively smaller impact.
+With regularization via view masking, dependence on the original image is alleviated, indicating that the model learns to use both image and representation features more effectively.

-\subpara{Varying Regularization.} The channel dropout probability, $p$, is our regularizer's only hyperparameter.
-We now evaluate $p \in [0.0, 0.25, 0.50, 0.75]$ across all datasets. \textbf{Table~\ref{tab:dropout_ablation}} reports the average validation Dice scores for each setting.
-Overall, a higher $p$ tends to improve validation performance (albeit with some dataset specificity), highlighting the benefits of weight sharing in out-of-distribution generalization.
-For our test-set results in Sec.~\ref{subsec:main_results}, we perform model selection ($p$) on the validation set using this analysis.